Kevin Magee (motorcyclist)

-Kevin Magee (born 16 July 1962 in Horsham, Victoria) is an Australian former Grand Prix motorcycle road racer who raced in 36 grands prix during his career, winning the 1988 Spanish Grand Prix.
+Kevin Bernard Magee (born 16 July 1962 in Horsham, Victoria) is an Australian former Grand Prix motorcycle road racer who raced in 36 grands prix during his career, winning the 1988 Spanish Grand Prix.
 He is currently a television commentator for Fox Sports Australia.

 Career

 Early career

-His career began with production and Superbike racing, at home in Australia and also in Japan.
+Magee's career began with production and Superbike racing, at home in Australia and also in Japan.
 He gained early notice racing the Bob Brown Ducati in Australian Superbike races and then joined Mike Dowson at the Warren Willing-managed Yamaha Dealer Team to race the then premier Production race series as well as the growing Superbike series.
 In 1986 he gained international attention when he and Dowson scored a second place in the Suzuka 8 Hours Formula One race on a lower-spec Superbike.
 His Grand Prix debut was delayed after he broke his leg crashing at the Arai 500 race at Bathurst when, leading by a clear margin, he was confused by his pitboards and thought another rider was closing in on him.
-At the end of year big-money Swann-Series he was given the opportunity to ride a Yamaha factory Grand Prix bike and distinguished himself by winning two of the six races.
+At the end of year, Magee was given the opportunity to ride a Yamaha factory Grand Prix bike and distinguished himself by winning two of the six races.